YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/getting-started.md

 style={{ width: "50%" }}
 />

-Please select the appropriate version and continue to download Android Studio.
+Please select the appropriate option and continue to download Android Studio.

 Once the download is complete, you can install Android Studio by finding it in the folder you downloaded it to.
 A double click on the symbol will start the installation.